anouarg88/CapsGAT/README.md

    ```

-If you encounter difficulties installing CapsQual, feel free to [open an issue](https://github.com/anouarg88/CapsQual/issues) in this Github repository.
+If you encounter difficulties installing CapsQual, feel free to [open an issue](https://github.com/anouarg88/CapsQual/issues).